JakovTomasic/no-headache.nix/README.md

 Symlink to built image will be generated in the `result` directory.
 Copy it somewhere else to use it.
 Also see the image file permissions and file owner.

+### Other commands

+- List running VMs - Command `nohead list` lists names of all (QEMU) VMs that are currently running, one per line.
+- Stop VM - Command `nohead stop <vm-name>` stops VM with defined name.
+    - Example: `nohead stop hemisphere-1` (where VM is called hemisphere-1, from `vm-count-option`)
+- Run `nohead help` for this information and complete list of all option.

 ## SSH